Do Go On - 400 - The Millennium Dome Heist

 Do you want to kick it off and I'll get the horse name generator going?

-and I'll have some names here.
+You get the name generator fired up and I'll have some names here.

-First of all, I'd like to thank From Norwich.
+First of all, I'd like to thank from Norwich.

-Down the road from Alan Partridge.
+Uh-huh, down the road from Alan Patrick.

-I can only assume.
+I can only assume Amanda Hully.

 Operation Jet Set.